bhargow-x9/smart-aeroponics-system/README.md

-# Smart Aeroponics System 🌱
+# Automated Aeroponics System 🌱

 ## Overview
 This project focuses on building a **simple, low-cost, and automated aeroponics system** suitable for students and small-scale farmers.